openpgpjs/openpgpjs/README.md

 OpenPGP.js only supports browsers that implement `window.crypto.getRandomValues`.
 Also, if the browsers support [native WebCrypto](http://www.w3.org/TR/WebCryptoAPI/) via the `window.crypto.subtle` api, this will be used.
 Though this can be deactivated by setting `config.useWebCrypto = false`.
 In this case the library will fall back to Web Worker operations if the `initWorker(workerPath)` is set.

 OpenPGP.js uses ES6 promises which are available in [most modern browsers](http://caniuse.com/#feat=promises).
 If you need to support browsers that do not support Promises, fear not!
-There is a [polyfill](https://github.com/jakearchibald/es6-promise).
+There is a [polyfill](https://github.com/jakearchibald/es6-promise), which is included in the build step.
+So no action required on the developer's part for promises!

 ### Examples